baovlg/reading-time/README.md

 # reading-time
-The extension estimate time reading
+The extension estimate time reading a article